-- If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages. - \\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+Your employer offers a health plan to eligible employees and dependents.
+See the Plan Information section of the SPD for details.
+This coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable based on employee wages.

+Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
-If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.
+If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount An employer-sponsored health plan meets the "minimum value standard" if the plan's share of the total allowed benefit costs covered by the plan is no less than 60 percent of such costs (Section 36B(c)(2)(C)(ii) of the Internal Revenue Code of 1986).